Students Entering Shelton State Community College for the First Time

 Students entering Shelton State Community College may be admitted by satisfying the following requirements in one of the following classifications:

-- One primary form of documentation such as an unexpired Alabama driver’s license; an unexpired Alabama identification care; an unexpired U.S. passport; an unexpired U.S. permanent resident card can be submitted by email, mail, or in person.
+- One primary form of documentation such as an unexpired Alabama driver’s license; an unexpired Alabama identification card; an unexpired U.S. passport; an unexpired U.S. permanent resident card can be submitted by email, mail, or in person.

 - For admission to an Alabama Community College System institution, all international applicants must provide in person: a VISA acceptable to the United States and an official translated copy of the student's high school/college transcript; a minimum score on an approved English as a Foreign Language exam as specified in the guidelines; signed, notarized statement verifying adequate financial support; and documentation demonstrating adequate health and life insurance which must be maintained during enrollment.
 An applicant who fails to satisfy the requirements of 1 or 2 will not be admitted to Shelton State Community College.
 Students enrolled in an Alabama Community College System institution prior to the implementation of this policy will not be affected by the requirements of this section.